CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Alternative Teacher Parameterizations

 This provides a smooth, continuous version of progressive compression.
 With moderate decay ($\alpha = 0.995$), it can yield additional compression beyond the frozen teacher but requires careful monitoring for collapse.

 \paragraph{Stop-gradient concurrent teacher ($M{=}1$).} The teacher uses the \emph{same} parameters $\theta$ as the student, with stop-gradient during the backward pass.
 This provides the most aggressive progressive compression but carries the highest risk of \emph{progressive compression collapse}: as the student becomes more concise, the teacher also becomes more concise, creating a positive feedback loop that can drive output length toward degenerate short sequences.
-Our ablation confirms this prediction empirically: $M{=}1$ causes entropy explosion and accuracy collapse (Figure~\ref{fig:tu_ablation}), consistent with the moving-target instability identified by \citet{shenfeld2025sdft}.
+Our ablation confirms this prediction: $M{=}1$ causes training collapse, with accuracy falling sharply and response length growing rather than shrinking (Figure~\ref{fig:m_ablation}), consistent with the moving-target instability identified by \citet{shenfeld2025sdft}.